INTRODUCTION:

 CLASSIFICATION:

-Plants exhibit a wide range of forms, sizes, and structures.
-They can be classified into various groups based on their presence or absence of flower.
-Plant kingdom are mainly divided into two types-A. Crytogamia
+They can be classified into various groups based on the presence or absence of flowers.
+The plant kingdom is mainly divided into two types-A. Cryptogamia

 B. Phanerogamia